Convergences of looptrees coded by excursions: Introduction and presentation of the results

-The pointed Gromov-Hausdorff-Prokhorov topology formalizes convergence of (equivalence classes of) compact metric spaces endowed with a distinguished point and a Borel probability measure.
-We will give a proper definition in Section \ref{def_GH}.
-The assumption $B_f\cap\mathbb{B}(\Phi)=\emptyset$ is a minimal condition that is presented in Section \ref{section_cv_tec}.
-The price for the functional continuity of $f\longmapsto\vernt[f]$ is that there is no simple or canonical choice for the shuffle $\Phi$.
-Moreover, it lacks some other useful properties that $f\longmapsto\vern[f]$ shares with $f\longmapsto \dclas[f]$.
+The price for the functional continuity of $f\mapsto\vernt[f]$ is that there is no simple or canonical choice for the shuffle $\Phi$.
 That makes $\vernt[f]$ inconvenient to use with explicit or discrete examples.
-Thus, we think it is best to first define a model or to express a given vernation tree by using (unshuffled) $\vern[f]$, and then to study the asymptotic behavior thanks to the point $(ii)$ and $(iii)$ of Theorem \ref{gh-continu} or by comparing $\vern[f]$ with $\vernt[f]$.
+Thus, we think it is best to first define a model or to express a given vernation tree by using (unshuffled) $\vern[f]$, and then to study its asymptotic behavior by comparing $\vern[f]$ with $\vernt[f]$.
 While this technical task will not be automatic, a nice choice of shuffle may ease it.
-For example, if $X$ is a random excursion, it may be possible to select $\Phi$ such that $\vernt[X]$ and $\vern[X]$ have the same distribution.
-Another advantage of the flexibility of the choice for the shuffle is that it is easy to ensure the condition $B_f\cap\mathbb{B}(\Phi)=\emptyset$ holds.
-We will give three concrete probabilistic applications of this method.
+For example, if $X$ is a random excursion, it may be possible to select $\Phi$ such that $\vernt[X]$ and $\vern[X]$ have the same law (see Section~\ref{application_proba}).
+Another advantage of the flexibility of the choice for the shuffle is that it is easy to ensure that the condition $B_f\cap\mathrm{B}(\Phi)=\emptyset$ holds.